 Polycyclic aromatic hydrocarbons or polyaromatic hydrocarbons (PAH) are a group of organic compounds whose molecular structure contains two or more aromatic rings fused together.
-PAHs are formed as a result of incomplete combustion of fossil fuels, for example oil in industry and transport, or when organic material such as wood or animal fat burns incompletely.
-PAHs are considered to be mutagenic, because many of them cause mutations or other damages to the genome.
+PAHs are formed as a result of incomplete combustion of fossil fuels, for example in the oil industry and transport, or when organic material such as wood or animal fat burns incompletely.
+PAHs are considered to be mutagenic, as many of them cause mutations or other damage to the genome.
 Some PAHs cause cancer through these mutations and these 15 compounds (listed in the Commission Recommendation (EC) No 108/2005 in EU legislation) are classified as carcinogenic.

 PAHs in materials

-PAHs can be found from multiple materials.
-Naturally PAHs are present in petroleum-based bitumens, but high PAH concentrations can also be found from products made from coal tar.
-These coal tar -based products, petroleum-based bitumens and their mixtures have previously been used as water and moisture insulators in buildings, which is why they are the main source of PAHs in indoor air.
+PAHs can be found in multiple materials.
+Polyaromatic hydrocarbons are naturally present in petroleum-based bitumens, but high PAH concentrations can also be found in products made from coal tar.
+These coal tar-based products, petroleum-based bitumens, and their mixtures have previously been used as water and moisture insulators in buildings, which is why they are the main source of PAHs in indoor air.
 The handling of these PAH-containing materials in demolition and renovation requires protective actions and thus it is necessary to perform a PAH analysis on the materials before starting the demolition.
-If the total amount of PAHs in waste exceeds a certain limit, the material must be considered as hazardous waste.
+If the total amount of PAHs in waste exceeds a certain limit, the material must be treated as hazardous waste.

 PAHs in food

-PAHs can be formed during forest fires from which they can travel as small particles with air currents and spread efficiently to air, water and soil.
-This is why food raw materials like grains, fish and filter-feeding shellfish such as mussels and oysters can be contaminated by PAHs.
-The contamination of food by PAHs can also happen during its manufacturing processes.
-Products that have been smoked, roasted, grilled or dried can contain PAHs, but also frying and baking can cause their formation.
+PAHs can be formed during forest fires from which they can travel as small particles with air currents and spread efficiently to air, water, and soil.
+This is why food industry raw materials like grains, fish, and filter-feeding shellfish such as mussels and oysters can be contaminated by PAHs.
+The contamination of food by PAHs can also happen during the manufacturing processes.
+Products that have been smoked, roasted, grilled, or dried can contain PAHs, but also frying and baking can cause their formation.

-If the maximum level of PAHs in food is exceeded, the product is not allowed to be sold in the EU according to the European legislation.
+If the maximum level of PAHs in food is exceeded, the product is not allowed to be sold in the EU.
 Therefore, the contents of PAHs in foods should be determined at regular periods of time.
-The Commission Regulation (EC) No 1881/2006 (with changes) includes maximum levels for different PAHs in different types of food and the Commission Regulation (EC) No 2065/2003 determines the corresponding values for smoke flavors.
+The Commission Regulation (EC) No 1881/2006 (with changes) outlines the maximum levels of PAHs in different types of food and the Commission Regulation (EC) No 2065/2003 describes the corresponding values for smoke flavors.
 Finland has a special permit to allow meat and fishery products traditionally smoked in Finland with higher maximum PAH levels on their own markets.

-The concentrations of different PAHs in mixtures can be determined with various analytical methods.
-Gas chromatography-mass spectrometry (GC-MS) and high performance liquid chromatography (HPLC) are the most common techniques used for analysing PAHs from food.
+The concentrations of different polyaromatic hydrocarbons in mixtures can be determined with various analytical methods.
+Gas chromatography-mass spectrometry (GC-MS) and high-performance liquid chromatography (HPLC) are the most common techniques used for analyzing PAHs from food.
 GC-MS is also used for determining the PAH content of environmental samples, such as air samples.
-After collecting air, its compounds are extracted from the collector with a solvent and the kind and concentration of the individual PAHs is determined from the solution.
+After collecting air, its compounds are extracted from the collector with a solvent and the kind and concentration of the individual PAHs are determined from the solution.

-In the petroleum industry, PAHs are determined indirectly by testing aromatic component content of different products and feed-stocks using various methods such as GC-MS or inductively coupled plasma mass spectrometry (ICP-MS).
-Additionally, supercritical fluid chromatography (SFC), liquid chromatography (LC) and heavy distillates analyzer (HDA) can be used.
-The chosen method for analysing aromatic hydrocarbons depends on the boiling range of the sample along with product specifications and regulations.
+In the petroleum industry, PAHs are determined indirectly by testing the aromatic component content of different products and feed-stocks using various methods such as GC-MS or inductively coupled plasma mass spectrometry (ICP-MS).
+Additionally, supercritical fluid chromatography (SFC), liquid chromatography (LC), and heavy distillates analyzer (HDA) can be used.
+The chosen method for analyzing aromatic hydrocarbons depends on the boiling range of the sample along with product specifications and regulations.

-Solid, liquid and gaseous samples are suitable for PAH analyses.
+Solid, liquid, and gaseous samples are suitable for PAH analyses.
 Some solid materials (e.g. concrete and cement) must be ground finer prior to the analysis.
-In air, PAHs are composed of gaseous and particle bound phases called vapor and particle fractions.
+In the air, PAHs are composed of gaseous and particle-bound phases called vapor and particle fractions.
 In vapor fraction, the major PAH component is naphthalene, which is the most volatile PAH.
-Instead, PAHs which are present only in particle fraction or in both fractions, are low-volatile at room temperature.
+Instead, PAHs which are present only in particle fractions or in both fractions, are low-volatile at room temperature.
 Therefore two different collectors are required when collecting air for a PAH analysis.
 Gaseous PAHs are collected from the air to an adsorbent (a XAD tube) using a calibrated pump.
-PAHs which are bound to particles are collected by means of the pump on a teflon filter.
+PAHs which are bound to particles are collected by means of the pump on a Teflon filter.

 Suitable sample matrices